redhat-ai-dev/ai-lab-template/skeleton/template-card-techdocs/app/docs/audio-to-text/application.md

 ## Application Information

 The application created by this AI Software Template utilizes the [sed.edit.ASR_MODEL_NAME](sed.edit.ASR_MODEL_SRC) model.
-This is classified as a "sed.edit.ASR_MODEL_CLASSIFICATION" model and is licensed under the sed.edit.ASR_MODEL_LICENSE license.
+This is classified as an "sed.edit.ASR_MODEL_CLASSIFICATION" model and is licensed under the sed.edit.ASR_MODEL_LICENSE license.

 This application relies on [Langchain's python package](https://python.langchain.com/docs/introduction/) to simplify communication with the Model Service and uses [Streamlit](https://streamlit.io/) for the UI layer.
-The UI prompts the user to upload an audio file from the following types:
+The UI prompts the user to upload an audio file from the following media types:

 - .wav
 - .mp3
 - .mp4
 - .flac

-After the user has uploaded an acceptable audio file the application will begin outputting the contents of that audio file on the screen for the user to read.
-You can view an example of this application below:
+After a user uploads an acceptable audio file, the user can view the displayed contents of the uploaded audio file on the screen.
+You can view an example of this application in the following image:

 ![image](./images/audio-to-text.png)